-Co-ax connection point within the mains inlet enclosure, Satellite decoder position within the motorhome (Kon Tiki and E700)
+Co-ax connection point within the mains inlet enclosure, Satellite decoder position within the motorhome.
+(Kon Tiki and E700)

 A short co-ax lead featuring a screw on co-ax connection will be present behind the Blue mains inlet connector.
 A co-ax cable will be fitted and connected within the motorhome, from the back of this connection, to the location intended for the later fitment of a satellite decoder or similar receiver.
-At the same time, further co-ax cable or cables will be fitted which route from a likely TV aerial position (i.e. within the wardrobe) to each of the TV positions within the motorhome.
+This external connection can be used to link an external dish or signal, to the decoder / receiver position.